microsoft/nni/docs/source/compression/compression_evaluator.rst

 * ``evaluating_func`` is a callable function to evaluate the compressed model performance.
 Its input is a compressed model and its output is metric.
   The format of metric should be a float number or a dict with key ``default``.

-Please refer :ref:`compression-torch-evaluator` for more details.
+Please refer :class:`TorchEvaluator <nni.compression.pytorch.TorchEvaluator>` for more details.
-Here is an example of how to initialize a ``TorchEvaluator``.
+Here is an example of how to initialize a :class:`TorchEvaluator <nni.compression.pytorch.TorchEvaluator>`.

 .. code-block:: python